streamingfast/firehose-docs/firehose-setup/ethereum/local-deployment.md

 Firehose setups that are created on a computer directly, as opposed to cloud-based setups, are considered "local deployments."
 Local deployments remain on the computer the operators have direct access to and management over.

 Use the target computer's home directory to begin If a dedicated directory hasn't yet been identified or selected for the Firehose setup.
-Create a directory named “firehome”, or something similar that's reflective of the target setup being created.&#x20;
+Create a directory named “firehome”, or something similar that's reflective of the target setup being created.

 ## Firehose Configuration